 Christians should be more objective about themselves and more willing and able to change than non-Christians.
 Nobody likes criticism, but one of the best sources of criticism is your boss because she has a vested interest in your success.
 You may not like her method or manner but her motive should be the last thing you question.
 Remember: your job is one of the tools God uses to make you more like Jesus.

-Examining oneself promotes the Kingdom workplace principle of doing one’s work excellently.
+Examining oneself also promotes the Kingdom workplace principle of doing one’s work excellently.
 Just like no one knows a young person better than their parents, no one knows an employee’s work product better than one’s boss.
 As one who led my own law firm for years and then a practice group in a very large law firm, I can tell you I quickly learned the strengths and weaknesses of the attorneys and support staff I managed.
 Even horrible bosses do as much; it is not hard.

-Where horrible bosses fail is in their ability to communicate in an acceptable manner what they see in our performance.
+Where horrible bosses fail is in their ability to communicate, in an acceptable manner, what they see in our performance.
 As Kingdom citizens striving for the competence to gain the praise of our Master (Matthew 25:21-23), we should be the last people to reject the message of the horrible boss because of the manner in which it is delivered.

 There is usually much to be learned from a horrible boss if we can see past the horribleness of their management skills or personality.
 As those God calls to perform work excellently, we should not want to miss such an opportunity.

-Working for the Lord: respond in the opposite spirit
+Respond in the opposite spirit

 The natural human reaction to a critical or abusive boss is to react in the same spirit or not at all.